| Chopped strand length: | |

 | Aging and Corrosion Resistance | Excellent Aging resistance, corrosion resistance |

-Here are some practical tips for using chopped-strand E glass fiber in common concrete mixes.
+Here are some practical tips for incorporating chopped-strand E-glass fiber into common concrete mixes.
 Dosages are shown in kg/m3 and fiber lengths in mm — tweak them within the ranges to hit your goals (shrinkage control, impact resistance/toughness, or residual strength).

 Fiber length: 6–12 mm Dosage: 0.5–2.0 kg/m3